Georges Mathé: Oncology and bone marrow transplants

 He engaged in medical research in the early fifties, and took an internship in immunology and oncology in the Memorial Sloan–Kettering Cancer Center, New York.

 He specialised in hematology when working with Pr.
 Paul Chevallier and Pr.
 Jean Bernard, and devoting himself to child leukemia.

-In November 1958, Mathé performed the first bone marrow graft between unrelated donors and hosts ever made in the world, in order to save six Yugoslavian nuclear researchers who had been accidentally irradiated.
+In November 1958, Mathé performed the first bone marrow graft between unrelated donors and hosts ever made in the world, in order to save four Yugoslav nuclear researchers who had been accidentally irradiated.
 That event made him aware of the possibility and necessity of developing active and adoptive immunotherapy and applying it to the treatment of cancers.

 He also participated with René Kuss and Marcel Legrain in 1960 and 61 to the first successful kidney grafts between non related donors and hosts.

 By 1963 he "shook the medical world" when he announced he had cured a patient of leukemia by means of a bone marrow transplant.
 He later showed that stem cells could not only heal radiation damage, but also fight cancer.
 He also demonstrated the positive role of BCG combined with irradiated tumoral cells.